Skip to contents

 # Load example and set simulation language to Julia

-sfm <- xmile("predator-prey") |> sim_specs(language = "Julia")
+sfm <- xmile("predator_prey") |> sim_specs(language = "Julia")

 # Set random initial conditions